What Medications Treat Hidradenitis Suppurativa?

 - Short-term steroids as rescue therapy for flares or as a bridge to other long-term therapy

 - Long-term steroids tapered to the lowest possible dose in severe disease when standard therapy is not enough

 Biologics for HS

 The biologic Humira® (adalimumab) is the first treatment approved by the FDA for moderate to severe HS in adults.
 Biologics are drugs made from living cells.
-They block tumor necrosis factor (TNF) and interleukin (IL), which are secreted by the immune system and increase inflammation.10-12
+They block tumor necrosis factor (TNF) and interleukin (IL), which are proteins secreted by the immune system that increase inflammation.10-12

 Biologics used in HS include:4,12-14